sibbl/fitbit-c3-blink-app/README.md

 ## How to use

-Just install and open the app (still waiting for approval, so Fitbit Gallery link will follow).
+Just install the app from the Fitbit Gallery and launch it: https://gallery.fitbit.com/details/759f2e9a-c2e3-4f77-bd6b-924dc1f20b84

 ## Features